GoogleCloudPlatform/java-docs-samples/appengine-java11/springboot-helloworld/README.md

 # Spring Boot Application Google App Engine Standard with Java 11

-This sample shows how to deploy a Spring Boot application using an exploded fatjar to Google App Engine, using the `entrypoint` element in the [app.yaml](app.yaml) to start your application.
+This sample shows how to deploy a Spring Boot application with an exploded fatjar to Google App Engine, using the `entrypoint` element in the [app.yaml](app.yaml) to start your application.
 The sample uses the `java` command is used to compile and execute the Java source code.